 Fasten shelves securely to walls.

-Store breakable items such as bottled foods, glass, and china in low, closed cabinets, and use latches if able.
+Store breakable items such as bottled foods, glass, and china in low, closed cabinets, and use latches on cabinets if able.

 Brace overhead light fixtures.